Hurricane Dorian, stalled over Bahamas, weakens slightly but still dangerous

 Orlando International Airport, one of the largest in the state, planned to cease commercial operations at 2 a.m. on Tuesday because of the storm, it said in a statement.

-Walt Disney World Resort (DIS.N) in Orlando will close early on Tuesday, it said in a statement.
+Walt Disney World Resort in Orlando will close early on Tuesday, it said in a statement.

 South Carolina Governor Henry McMaster ordered mandatory evacuations for parts of eight coastal counties effective at noon on Monday.
 More than 830,000 people were under evacuation orders in Charleston and other coastal communities in the state, emergency management officials announced.